Have equity in your home? Want a lower payment? An appraisal from Appraisal First, Inc. can help you get rid of your PMI.

 During the recent mortgage boom of the mid 2000s, it became customary to see lenders commanding down payments of 10, 5 or even 0 percent.
 How does a lender manage the additional risk of the small down payment?
 The solution is Private Mortgage Insurance or PMI.
 This added plan covers the lender if a borrower defaults on the loan and the market price of the house is less than what the borrower still owes on the loan.

 PMI can be expensive to a borrower in that the $40-$50 a month per $100,000 borrowed is bundled into the mortgage monthly payment and generally isn't even tax deductible.
 It's beneficial for the lender because they obtain the money, and they receive payment if the borrower doesn't pay, separate from a piggyback loan where the lender consumes all the costs.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 How can home owners refrain from bearing the cost of PMI?

-How can a homeowner keep from bearing the cost of PMI?With the passage of The Homeowners Protection Act of 1998, lenders are forced to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the original loan amount on nearly all loans.
-The law stipulates that, upon request of the homeowner, the PMI must be released when the principal amount reaches only 80 percent.
-So, keen home owners can get off the hook sooner than expected.
+With the employment of The Homeowners Protection Act of 1998, on nearly all loans lenders are required to automatically stop the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
+The law stipulates that, at the request of the home owner, the PMI must be dropped when the principal amount reaches only 80 percent.
+So, wise home owners can get off the hook sooner than expected.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: